 It was really quite mad.

-Upon receiving the vague message at Intelligence headquarters, two basically junior officers, British-born Major Ken Cottam and Canadian Captain Farley Mowat, both of whom can best be described as “colourful” characters, and who never did things “by the book” decided after discussing the situation with Canadian HQ, that they would personally go see what it was all about.
+Upon receiving the vague message at Intelligence headquarters, two basically junior officers, British-born Major Ken Cottam and Canadian Captain Farley Mowat, both of whom can best be described as “colourful” characters, and who already had a well-established reputation of never doing things “by the book” decided after discussing the situation with Canadian HQ, that they would personally go see what it was all about.

 Still, with a completely mad sense of adventure and a large white sheet flying from the wire cutter on the front of the jeep, the two officers and Sgt.
 MacDonald, roared off toward German lines.
 Mowat later would say that he thought they would be riddled with machine gun bullets at any time.